 HashBackup runs on a single computer, enabling flexible backup designs:

-Check out the Features page, read about some of the commands, and give it a test drive!
+Check out the Features or Quick Start, read about some of the commands, and give it a test drive!

 - push backup to directly attached storage (USB for example)